Nike-Inc/aws-scale/CONTRIBUTING.md

 * Test Driven Development - I believe TDD leads to cleaner, less buggy code.
 As such, I'd encourage you to try TDD when contributing if you are not already doing so.
 * Security - it's vital this library maintains its security integrity.
-Always keep an eye out for vulnerabilities and please report anything you find either directly to me or via Github.
+Always keep an eye out for vulnerabilities and please report anything you find either directly to me or via GitHub.

 ### Checklist